gagan-chawla/easy-ovpn/README.md

 # Easy-OVPN

-Easy-OVPN is a command line utility that provides easy and hassle-free experience for establishing openvpn connection when 2FA Authenticator is setup.
+Easy-OVPN is a command line utility that provides easy and hassle-free experience for establishing openvpn connection when 2FA authenticator app is setup.

 ## Requirements